SAP/odata-vocabularies/UI.md

 [*Criticality*](UI.xml#L1149)|[CriticalityType](#CriticalityType)|Criticality of the data field value [*CriticalityRepresentation*](UI.xml#L1152)|[CriticalityRepresentationType](#CriticalityRepresentationType)|Decides if criticality is visualized in addition by means of an icon
-[*IconUrl*](UI.xml#L1155)|URL|Optional icon to decorate the value [Target](UI.xml#L1171)|AnnotationPath|Target MUST reference an annotation of terms Communication.Contact, Communication.Address, UI.DataPoint, UI.Chart, or UI.ConnectedFields
+[*IconUrl*](UI.xml#L1155)|URL|Optional icon to decorate the value [Target](UI.xml#L1171)|AnnotationPath|Target MUST reference an annotation of terms Communication.Contact, Communication.Address, UI.DataPoint, UI.Chart, UI.FieldGroup, or UI.ConnectedFields

 ## <a name="DataFieldForActionAbstract"></a>[*DataFieldForActionAbstract*](UI.xml#L1177): [DataFieldAbstract](#DataFieldAbstract)
 Abstract type to bundle DataFieldForAction and DataFieldForIntentBasedNavigation